Jefferson County issues COVID health alert

-Jefferson County has issued a health alert as the number of coronavirus cases continues to rise rapidly.
+Jefferson County issued a health alert this week as the number of coronavirus cases continues to rise rapidly.

 Jefferson County Health Department Director Gail Scott announced the health alert Saturday, saying that the county is “experiencing significant and uncontrolled spread of COVID-19 in our communities.